simon-ament/Study/content/🏗️ Software-Architektur/06_architectural.md

 - Extensions can be **abused to model concepts** that should be explicit (comprehensibility)

 **Implementation:**
-- Manage extensions internally or externally?
+- Manage (create, know, etc.) extensions internally or externally (subject vs. client)?
 - How to identify extensions?
 - When to release / free an extension?